 If you're not into meeting characters or Dance Parties, MNSSHP is a great time to ride as many rides as possible.
 Most of the best ones will be operating and since Disney limits attendance to the parties (unofficially, we hear attendance is capped at 25,000), lines are usually short throughout most of the night—even when the party is a sellout.
 The one "must do" attraction is the Haunted Mansion.
 Cast members are made up to be even spookier on party nights and the graveyard gets a special Halloween fog and lighting treatment too.
 On the front lawn of the Mansion, you'll find either Madame Carlotta or Madame Renata, seated and illuminated, eager to share a tale with guests.
 These two ethereal spirits alternate performances and are extra-eerie, and quite interactive with the crowd and fun to watch.

-Photopass photographers hand out event photo cards at the party.
-Special Halloween "magic" photos with the the Hitchhiking Ghosts digitally added are available near the Tiana meet and greet in Liberty Square.
+Photopass photographers are out in force at the party.
+In the past, special Halloween "magic" photos with the the Hitchhiking Ghosts digitally added are available near the Tiana meet and greet in Liberty Square.
 Plus, don't miss a special shot with the hearse ghost driver at the carriage and invisible horse in front of the Haunted Mansion.
 There is usually a special Halloween photo spot in the Town Square area where you can have your photo taken with some whimsical pumpkins.
-You can add the MNSSHP PhotoPass card to your other PhotoPass cards and make a PhotoPass CD (if you've purchased one) when you get home or to view and share online.
+You can add the MNSSHP PhotoPass photos to your PhotoPass card or Memory Maker package via your MagicBand and when you get home view and share your photos online.

 The areas where Photopass photographers take photos can get quite crowded, especially the character meet & greets.
 Town Square is particularly busy between 5:30 p.m. and 7:30 p.m. with people in line to meet characters.
 And speaking of characters, this will be your opportunity to get photos with some rare Disney characters, such as the Seven Dwarfs; Captain Jack Sparrow; the Disney Princesses with their Princes; Eeyore, Winnie the Pooh, Tigger, and Piglet (all together in one photo); Jane & Tarzan, Lotso and, of course, the Disney Villains.
-Plus, Jack Skellington and Sally (most popular) from Tim Burton’s The Nightmare Before Christmas will make their debut appearance in the Town Square area of Main Street, U.S.A.
+Plus, Jack Skellington and Sally (most popular) from Tim Burton’s The Nightmare Before Christmas will make appearances.
 Some characters will be in their Halloween costumes.
 Lines for some of the most popular characters can begin forming by 6 p.m.
 Try to get a few photos done when the party first starts and other towards the end of the night.
 And don't forget to bring your own camera so you don't miss that special shot in case there is no Photopass photographer around.